Does your organization

 for decision-making at that organization.
 To see that document,

-see the Values Statement of the Community-Driven Institute, CLICK here.
+see the Values Statement for Creating the Future,

 Statements in Practice As has been stated